-We will focus only on the third-body effect exerted by the Moon, thus neglecting the Sun, and we will apply a perturbative approach with respect to the inclination of the Moon on the ecliptic plane $i{\rm M}$ (which has a real value of $i{\rm M} = 5.15^{\circ}$).
+The mathematical proofs will be obtained on the basis of two important assumptions.
+First, we will focus only on the third-body effect exerted by the Moon, thus neglecting the Sun, and second, we will apply a perturbative approach with respect to the inclination of the Moon on the ecliptic plane $i_M$ (which has a real value of $i_M = 5.15^\circ \approx 0.08$ rad), that is assuming that $i_M$ is small enough.
 More details on this will be given in the next subsection.
-Notice that the model we consider is a rather simplified version of the initial problem.
-However, we expect that the outcome of this work will pave the way for the analysis of a more realistic model, that can be used to define effective end-of-life solutions.
+Notice that the model we consider can be seen as a rather simplified version of the initial problem.
+However, we expect that the outcome of this work will pave the way for the analysis of a more realistic model, that can be used to estimate the measure of the Arnold diffusion orbits and the diffusion time.
+In turn, this is the first step to define more rigorously effective end-of-life solutions for MEO.